CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/jboss.md

    </server>
    ```

-### JBoss Threads to Camunda subsystem mapping table
+### JBoss Threads to Operaton subsystem mapping table

-The following mapping table shows the JBoss Threads properties and their counterpart in the Camunda Subsystem to ease the transition of the Job Executor Thread Pool configuration to the Camunda subsystem.
+The following mapping table shows the JBoss Threads properties and their counterpart in the Operaton Subsystem to ease the transition of the Job Executor Thread Pool configuration to the Operaton subsystem.

 <table class="table table-striped">
 <tr>
   <th>JBoss Threads Property name</th>
-  <th>Camunda Subsystem Property name</th>
+  <th>Operaton Subsystem Property name</th>
   <th>Description</th>
 </tr>
 <tr>